Palermo

 Sicilian Picnic in a Country House

-Escape to a peaceful and chic corner of the Sicilian countryside for an authentic experience.
-Immerse yourself in rural culture, accompanied by the sounds of nature, as you hand-pick zero-kilometer ingredients for your meal.
-This tour is ideal for couples, families, or small groups looking for authenticity.
+Escape to a peaceful and chic corner of the Sicilian countryside for an experience immersed in rural culture.
+You will hand-pick zero-kilometer ingredients while surrounded by the soothing sounds of nature.
+This authentic adventure is ideal for couples, families, or small groups seeking a connection with the land.

 Private 8 Days Food & Wine Lovers Tour of Sicily